kunleawotunbo/kowope/README.md

 # https://github.com/didinj/ionic3-angular5-mobile-app-example

-2. I noticed that when building the app, the --release makes that app not to install on phone(corrupted), so remove the --release makes it work
+2. Build before opening the project in android studio

-ionic cordova build android --prod
+ionic cordova build --release android

+Then go to android studio, open the android folder of the ionic project with android studio.
+Goto build -> Generate Signed APK -> Select keystore -> check sign jar and apk

 #To run on android emulator